pyOpenSci/software-peer-review/how-to/editors-guide.md

 * Once all reviews are submitted, change the review status tag to `4/review-in-awaiting-changes`.

-If the author stops responding, refer to [the policies](peer_review_proc#review-process-guidelines) and/or ping the other editors in the Slack channel <*Not available publically yet*> for discussion.
+If the author stops responding, refer to [the policies](/our-process/policies) and/or ping the other editors in the Slack channel <*Not available publicly yet*> for discussion.

 Once the author has responded to the reviews and made appropriate changes made changes: